flagbug/Espera/Readme.md

 ### YouTube

 Espera can search songs at YouTube, add them to the playlist and stream the audio track.

-This function requires the VLC media player to be installed, as it currently streams the YouTube audio track in the background without opening the VLC media player itself.
+This function requires the VLC media player to be installed, as it streams the YouTube audio track in the background without opening the VLC media player itself.
+(Sadly I found no other way to stream from YouTube without a depency to VLC)

 ## Requirements